What to do in Granada in 2 days

 Granada’s Royal Chapel: tomb of the Catholic Monarchs

-As Sumaya said to us, “There are many cathedrals around the world, but only a place where some of the most powerful monarchs of human history lay”.
+As Sumaya (the tour guide) said to us, “There are many cathedrals around the world, but only a place where some of the most powerful monarchs of human history lay”.
 With King Ferdinand and Queen Isabella, Spain began its expansion, created the word colonisation, started globalisation, and the world concluded the Middle Ages and moved into the Modern Era.
-Both of them rest in this chapel, and for 5 €, Monday to Saturday, 10:15 to 18:30 and Sunday, 11:00 to 18:30, you can visit and make your hair stand on end.
+Both of them rest in this chapel, and for 5 €, Monday to Saturday, 10:15 to 18:30 and Sunday, 11:00 to 18:30, you can visit the monument.

 Extra: Relax in a hammam